mae-va/CINEREACT/README.md

 # CINEREACT

-We created a simple React app to store movies et register favorites.
+We created a simple React App to store movies, get informations on it, get the last well-rated releases and save the favorites movies.

 ## How we made CINEREACT

-CINEREACT was made with React JS for sure ;) Using rooting method, our application don't change is URL when you walk away on it.
+CINEREACT was made with React JS for sure ;) Using rooting method, our application don't change his URL when you walk away on it.
-We plugged on themoviedb.rg with its API.
-We used Firebase to store favorites.
+We plugged on themoviedb.rg with its API key.
+We used the browser's Local Storage to store favorites.
-ES6, Bootstrap, JSX, HTML5 and CSS 3 are here too.
+ES6, Reactstrap, JSX, HTML5 and CSS 3 are here too.

 ## Table of contents